oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 ~~~

 The Authorization Server provides a Challenge in the HTTP response with a 200 status code and the following parameters included in the message body of the HTTP response using the application/json media type:
-* attestation-challenge: REQUIRED.
+* attestation_challenge: REQUIRED.
 String containing a Challenge to be used in the OAuth-Attestation-PoP as defined in (#client-attestation-pop-jwt).

 The Authorization Server MUST make the response uncacheable by adding a `Cache-Control` header field including the value `no-store`.
 The Authorization Server MAY add additional challenges or data.